 - Carpenter’s Helper

-In the United States, there were 36,700 jobs for Carpenter in 2016.
+In 2016, there was an estimated number of 36,700 jobs for Carpenter in 2016 (in the United States).
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Carpenter by 2026.
-Due to new job openings and attrition, there will be an average of 5,900 job openings in this field each year.
+The BLS estimates 5,900 yearly job openings in this field.